camunda/camunda-docs-manual/content/user-guide/process-engine/process-versioning.md

 ```

 {{< note title="Version Tag" class="info" >}}
-the version tag is only for tagging and will neither influence the `startProcessInstanceByKey`
+The version tag is only for tagging and will neither influence the `startProcessInstanceByKey`
 nor the `startProcessInstanceById` behavior.
 {{< /note >}}